dpasiliao-bh/CCC_CEMC_2019_J1/README.md

 ## Problem J1: Winning Score
 ### Problem Description
 You record all of the scoring activity at a basketball game.
-Points are scored by a 3-point shot, a 2-point field goal, or a 1-point free throw.
+Points are scored by a 3-point shot, a 2-point field goal, or a 1-point free throw.<br>
 You know the number of each of these types of scoring for the two teams: the Apples and the Bananas.
 Your job is to determine which team won, or if the game ended in a tie.
 ### Input Specification